1RedOne/PSWordPress/README.md

 ###Change log
 v0.1 Added Get-WordPressStats

+    Get-WordPressStats is now working, which will return the stats for any site ID or domain you provide (assuming you have authorization) Added Get-WordPressSite, to resolve the current blog, and cleaned up Get-WordPressAccount.

 v0.0.5 Added Connect-WordPressAccount

     Decided that having the user do a two stage auth was cludgey, so I made